BlockchainLabsNZ/brave-new-coin-token/audit/readme.md

 ### Extra Mappings
 Minime framework uses mappings to store every single balanceOfAt, totalSupplyAt this increases the relative gas cost of transactions when compared to other frameworks.
 If these mapping are not required consider a simpler framework for additional gas savings.

+### MiniMe framework version is now outdated.
+BNC token is using a previous version of MiniMe token in the contract.
+There are a few of improvements have been made in those releases.
+We suggest to update it to the latest version.

 <br><!-- *********************************************** -->